Binh Thuan FC: History

 In the 2022 season, Binh Thuan won 23 points after 12 rounds, winning the right to participate in the final round of the tournament, facing Hai Nam Vinh Yen Vinh Phuc club.
 At the final match held on June 8, 2022, at 19 August Stadium, Nha Trang, Khanh Hoa.
-In the 33rd minute of the match, player Ngo Anh Vu from Binh Thuan side had an error with an opponent player.
+In the 33rd minute of the match, defender Ngo Anh Vu from Binh Thuan side had an error with an opponent player.
 Referee Tran Ngoc Nho showed the midfielder a second yellow card, meaning he was disqualified.
-Disagreeing with that decision, Ngo Anh Vu rushed into assault, threatened and punched referee Tran Ngoc Nho.
+Disagreed with that decision, Ngo Anh Vu attacked referee Tran Ngoc Nho.
 Everything ended only after the security forces and the coaching staff of the two teams intervened.
 Binh Thuan was leading 2-0 and played at a loss after 45 minutes of play.
 However, in the second half, two goals from Nguyen Dinh Loi in the 56th minute and Thanh Hung in the 77th minute helped the team equalize the score.
 After 120 minutes of play, the two teams were still tied with a score of 2-2.
 In the end, Binh Thuan won on penalties with a score of 8–7, thereby gaining the right to play in the 2023 V.League 2 after nearly 30 years.